software-opal/opentelemetry_honeycomb/README.md

 * Send it to Honeycomb, who'll then use it to compensate their `COUNT` and other visualised data.

-Please treat this as an interim API.
+Please treat this as an off-API workaround.
 We trust the OpenTelemetry specification will evolve to cover this use case, after which you'll be able to get this result without an implementation kludge.

 <!-- CDOC !-->